y2q-actionman/cl-aws-custom-runtime-test/README.md

 At uploading, I specify `--runtime` and `--layers` parameter. to use the **lisp-layer** runtime.

-And I used '--handler' parameter like this:
+And I used `--handler` parameter like this:

 ```
     --handler "simple_handler.cl-user::simple-handler"